shbzhang/MWISPscripts/readme.md

+# Install
+>- For IDL: put the folders into you IDL lib directory or add to you system variable.
+>- For Python: see example

+# Usage
-One-line descriptions and examples of procedures
+Here are one-line descriptions and examples of procedures.

-# level0
+## level0
 table preparation, data download/checking

 >### IDL